mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 To output the name, use `{{.Name}}`.
 To output the city, use `{{.Address.City}}`.

 Template actions can set variables, conditionally include content, loop over data, and indicate whether whitespace should be trimmed.

 Variable names start with a dollar sign.
+They are useful to capture the result of a complex pipeline (described below) so it can be reused without recalculating.
 To set a variable, `{{$name := value}}`.
 To output the value of a variable, use `{{$name}}`.

 A pipeline is a sequence of one or more commands.
+This is similar to shell script pipes.
+It allows the results of functions and methods to be used as the final argument in a call to another function or method.

 A command is simple value, function call, or method call.